 Students and student organizations are expected to abide by all Abu Dhabi University policies.
-If the policies and procedures of the University are not followed, students and organizations will be held accountable and subject to the following disciplinary actions.
+If the policies and procedures of the University are not followed, students and organizations will be held accountable and subject to the following disciplinary actions:

 - A reprimand is official written notification of unacceptable behavior and violation of the Student Code of Conduct.
 Any student having a record of violating the Student Code of Conduct will automatically be removed from Honor's List.
 Any further misconduct may result in more serious disciplinary actions. - 2.
 Disciplinary Probation is a conditional status imposed for a designated period.
 Further violation of the Student Code of Conduct while on probation will be subject to more serious disciplinary action.
 Disciplinary probation may place specific restrictions on the student or organization.
-These may vary with each case and may include but are not limited to restriction from participating in athletic activities and or campus activities.

-3. Restitution: Replacement or payment for incurred damages

-The suspension is the loss of privileges of enrollment at Abu Dhabi University for a designated period.
+These may vary with each case and may include but are not limited to restriction from participating in athletic activities and or campus activities. - 3.
+Restitution: Replacement or payment for incurred damages - I. The suspension is the loss of privileges of enrollment at Abu Dhabi University for a designated period.
 A student's suspension shall not exceed one calendar year following the sanction.
 A student organization's suspension is a temporary revocation of University recognition.
 A student organization suspension will not exceed five years.
 A student serving suspension is restricted of the access to the university for the duration of the sanction unless approval has been secured from Student Support Services.
-While on suspension, students are unable to transfer credit hours for courses taken in other universities or educational institutions.
+While on suspension, students are unable to transfer credit hours for courses taken in other universities or educational institutions. - Expulsion is the permanent loss of privileges of enrollment at Abu Dhabi University.